-

 - Category: Ethiopia, Kenya

-No CommentsThis week (8–13 January 2023), a delegation from the Ethiopian public and private sector are in Kenya as part of an expert mission on false codling moth management.
+This week (8–13 January 2023), a delegation from the Ethiopian public and private sector are in Kenya as part of an expert mission on false codling moth (FCM) management.
 The visiting delegation is composed of technical and management staff from the Ethiopian Agricultural Authority (EAA) and the Ethiopian Horticulture Producer Exporters Association (EHPEA).
-The mission was organized against the backdrop of increased observations of the false codling moth (FCM) in Ethiopia, specifically on flower farms, with a growing number of interceptions… + -
+The FCM is classified a priority quarantine pest in the EU, one of Ethiopia’s main export destinations.
+To address the FCM challenge, various consultations were held between… + -

 Meetings with Malagasy universities and research centres